xlith/lipsum-cli/README.md

 This is a changelog describing the most important changes per release.

+### Version 0.2.0 — 30.09.2022

+- Refactor code for better readability
+- Fix bug when stdin input length is 0
+- Update dependencies

 ### Version 0.2.0 — 19.02.2022

 - Completely rewritten and redesigned the application to be more modular and easier to use.